Constellation-Labs/documentation-hub/validate/automated/upgrade/nodectlUpgrade.md

 ### Update packages and seed lists
 nodectl will pull down the necessary packages that will upgrade your Node to the latest versions.

-We will also update any access permission lists (*seed lists*) that need to match for proper authentication to the hypergraph and metagraphs.
+We will also update any access permission lists (*seed lists*) that need to match for proper authentication to the Hypergraph and Metagraphs.

 :::note
 If there is not a *seed list* present for a particular profile, the fetch will be disabled and skipped.
 You have the ability to configure this within the nodectl configuration file.